Are you ready to start your finance career? Welcome on board.

 2. Equity Research Analyst

-Your equity research analyst career will offer you the opportunity to study and analyze financial information and trends for an organization or an industry.
+Your equity research analyst career will allow you to study and analyze financial information and trends for an organization or an industry.

-As an ER analyst, you will review stocks, bonds, and other instruments and write an unbiased, honest equity research report and help your clients in making good investment decisions based on your reports.
+As an ER analyst, you will review stocks, bonds, and other instruments, write an unbiased, honest equity research report, and help your clients make good investment decisions based on your reports.

 3. Personal Financial Advisor

-These types of financial advisors are primarily seen in public.
-They help individuals in personal finance by directing their financial planning and guiding them to proportion their investments to suit their life.
+Personal financial advisors are financial advisors primarily seen in public.
+They help individuals in personal finance by directing their financial planning and guiding them to proportion their investments to suit their lives.
 For instance, assisting clients with retirement plans, managing their properties, or personal business investment plans.
-So to achieve this, you must develop good communication and interpersonal skills so you can relate to everyone, no matter their background or level of understanding.

 4. Investment Banker

-As an investment banker, your prime function includes-giving expert financial advice to your clients, and supporting institutional clients in capital raising, mergers, and acquisitions.
-Being an investment banker is a highly challenging job though investment banking is the most rewarding and prestigious finance career.
+As an investment banker, your prime function includes giving expert financial advice to your clients and supporting institutional clients in capital raising, mergers, and acquisitions.
+Being an investment banker is highly challenging, though investment banking is the most rewarding and prestigious finance career.

 Investment bankers work a difficult finance career path.
-Besides finance skills, you need college degrees, extracurricular activities, and determination to make the best out of a demanding job.
+Besides finance skills, you need college degrees, extracurricular activities, and determination to make the best out of a demanding job for investment bankers.

 - Front office duties include investment banking and market functions like sales, trading, and structuring